-As a result of the University implementation of GASB 87, Leases, there is no longer a differentiation between operating and capital leases.
+As a result of the University implementation of GASB 87, Leases, there is no more differentiation between operating and capital leases.
 This standard adopts a single model that all leases represent financings.
 Lessees are required to concurrently recognize a right-of-use asset and the related lease liability.
 The lease liability is measured at the present value of effectively fixed minimum lease payments, while the asset's initial balance will equal the liability plus additional payments for initial direct costs made to the lessor on or before the start of the lease term.
-As the right-of-use asset is classified as an intangible, lessees are required to amortize the value of the asset in a systematic manner over the shorter period of the lease term or the useful life of the asset.
+As the right-of-use asset is classified as an intangible asset, lessees are required to amortize the value of the asset in a systematic manner over the shorter period of the lease term or the useful life of the asset.
 In addition, lessees are required to recognize interest expenses over time based on the current balance of the lease and the implicit interest rate charged to the lessee.
-Lessors are required to report a lease receivable that is measured at the present value of lease payments expected to be received during the lease term, and the deferred inflow of resources that are measured at the value of the lease.
+Lessors are required to report a lease receivable that is measured at the present value of lease payments expected to be received during the lease term, and the deferred inflow of resources that are measured at the value of the lease receivable plus any payments received at or before the commencement of the lease term that relate to future periods.